 Because all cognitive psychology faculty participate in the developmental cognitive neuroscience program, they offer a cognitive neuroscience perspective in each of the content areas.

-Our labs are well-equipped with computers and software for online control of experiments and data analysis.
-Training on functional magnetic resonance imaging (fMRI) is available both from coursework and from faculty labs that use the magnet at the nearby medical school for research.
+Our labs are well-equipped with computers and multiple software packages for online control of experiments, data collection, and data analysis.
+Training on multiple types of neuroscience measures (e.g., EEG, fMRI) is available both from coursework and from faculty labs that use research-dedicated facilities at nearby universities.

 Access to patients with neuropsychological disorders and developmental disabilities allows you to study the components of cognition from the perspective of neurological breakdowns.